Constraints on symplectic quasi-states: Introduction and results

 To see how this embedding result helps us prove Theorem \ref{thm:main_result}, we need to discuss involutive maps. \begin{defin} Let $(M,\omega)$ be a symplectic manifold.
 A smooth map $\Phi \fc M \to \R^k$ is \tb{involutive} if its coordinate functions pairwise Poisson commute. \end{defin}

 The significance of involutive maps lies in their relation with symplectic quasi-states.
-To formulate it, let us recall the notion of pushforward.
-If $X,Y$ are compact Hausdorff spaces, $\Phi\fc X \to Y$ is a continuous map, and $\zeta$ is a quasi-state on $X$, then the functional $\Phi_*\zeta \fc C(Y) \to\R$ defined for $g \in C(Y)$ by $\Phi_*\zeta(g)=\zeta(g\circ \Phi)$ is again a quasi-state, called the \tb{pushforward of $\zeta$ by $\Phi$}.
+To formulate it, let us recall the notion of pushforward.\footnote{In the present context this appears, for instance in \cite{Rustad_QMs_with_image_transformations}, where it is called the adjoint of an image transformation.
+See also reference therein.} If $X,Y$ are compact Hausdorff spaces, $\Phi\fc X \to Y$ is a continuous map, and $\zeta$ is a quasi-state on $X$, then the functional $\Phi_*\zeta \fc C(Y) \to\R$ defined for $g \in C(Y)$ by $\Phi_*\zeta(g)=\zeta(g\circ \Phi)$ is again a quasi-state, called the \tb{pushforward of $\zeta$ by $\Phi$}.
 The following lemma is proved at the end of Section \ref{ss:sympl_geom}. \begin{lemma} Let $(M,\omega)$ be a closed symplectic manifold, and let $\zeta$ be a quasi-state on $M$.
 Then $\zeta$ is symplectic if and only if for each involutive map $\Phi \fc M \to \R^k$ the functional $\Phi_*\zeta$, viewed as a quasi-state on the compact space $\im\Phi$, is linear. \end{lemma}

 Now assume that $(M,\omega)$ and $\mu$ are as in Theorem \ref{thm:main_result}, and that the resulting Aarnes quasi-state $\zeta$ is symplectic.
 Using an embedding $\iota \fc P \hookrightarrow M$ as in Theorem \ref{thm:main_embedding}, we can produce an involutive map $\Phi \fc M \to \R^n$, where $n=\frac12\dim M$, by taking the functions $|z_j|^2$ on $P$, suitably cutting them off so that they are supported in $P$, and implanting the result into $M$ via $\iota$.